wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    <a target="_blank" href="https://support.tricentis.com/community/manuals_detail.do?lang=en&version=12.1.0&url=resources/webhelp/cover_web.htm">https://support.tricentis.com/community/manuals_detail.do?lang=en&version=12.1.0&url=resources/webhelp/cover_web.htm</a>

-   PROTIP: This is preferred because if you have a question, you have a URL to a specific page that can be easily shared with Support and others.
+   PROTIP: Use the online rather than off-line because if you have a question, you would have a ready URL to a specific page that can be easily shared with Support and others.

    Alternately, off-line after download: